New Mexico A&M Aggies football, 1893–1899

 The New Mexico A&M Aggies football program from 1893 to 1899 represented the represented New Mexico College of Agriculture and Mechanical Arts (now known as New Mexico State University) in its first decade of intercollegiate football.

 1893

 The 1893 New Mexico A&M Aggies football team represented New Mexico A&M during the 1893 college football season and was the school's first intercollegiate football team.
 The team played only one game, losing to New Mexico on January 1, 1894.
-W. M. Clute was the coach.
+William M. Clute was the head coach.

 Schedule

 1895

 The 1895 New Mexico A&M Aggies football team represented New Mexico A&M during the 1895 college football season and was the school's second intercollegiate football team.
 The team played two games, compiling a 2–0 record.
 Alfred Holt was the coach.

 Schedule

 1896

 The 1896 New Mexico A&M Aggies football team represented New Mexico A&M during the 1896 college football season.
 The team played two games, compiling a 0–2 record.